 ~/work/shared/uenv/bin/ipython profile create --parallel

-To start the controller use the following command on the master node.
+To start the controller use the following command on the head node.
 It is tempting to try and start with the

 ipcluster start -n $RESCALE_CORES_PER_NODE --engines=MPI --ip='*'